redis/redis-doc/topics/replication.md

 Replication
 ===

-At the base of Redis replication there is a very simple to use and configure master-slave replication that allows slave Redis servers to be exact copies of master servers.
-The slave will automatically reconnect to the master every time the link breaks, and will attempt to be an exact copy of it regardless of what happens to the master.
+At the base of Redis replication (excluding the high availability features provided as an additional layer by Redis Cluster or Redis Sentinel) there is a very simple to use and configure *leader follower* (master-slave) replication: it allows slave Redis instances to be exact copies of master instances.
+The slave will automatically reconnect to the master every time the link breaks, and will attempt to be an exact copy of it *regardless* of what happens to the master.

 This system works using three main mechanisms:

-1. When a master and a slave instance are well-connected, the master keeps the slave updated by sending a stream of commands in order to replicate the effects on the dataset happening in the master dataset: client writes, keys expiring or evicted, and so forth.
+1. When a master and a slave instances are well-connected, the master keeps the slave updated by sending a stream of commands to the slave, in order to replicate the effects on the dataset happening in the master side due to: client writes, keys expired or evicted, any other action changing the master dataset.
 2. When the link between the master and the slave breaks, for network issues or because a timeout is sensed in the master or the slave, the slave reconnects and attempts to proceed with a partial resynchronization: it means that it will try to just obtain the part of the stream of commands it missed during the disconnection.
 3. When a partial resynchronization is not possible, the slave will ask for a full resynchronization.
 This will involve a more complex process in which the master needs to create a snapshot of all its data, send it to the slave, and then continue sending the stream of commands as the dataset changes.

-Redis uses by default asynchronous replication, which being high latency and high performance, is the natural replication mode for the vast majority of Redis use cases.
-However Redis slaves asynchronously acknowledge the amount of data the received periodically with the master.
+Redis uses by default asynchronous replication, which being low latency and high performance, is the natural replication mode for the vast majority of Redis use cases.
+However Redis slaves asynchronously acknowledge the amount of data they received periodically with the master.
+So the master does not wait every time for a command to be processed by the slaves, however it knows, if needed, what slave already processed what command.
+This allows to have optional syncrhonous replication.

 Synchronous replication of certain data can be requested by the clients using the `WAIT` command.
-However `WAIT` is only able to ensure that there are the specified number of acknowledged copies in the other Redis instances: acknowledged writes can still be lost during a failover for different reasons during a failover or depending on the exact configuration of the Redis persistence.
+However `WAIT` is only able to ensure that there are the specified number of acknowledged copies in the other Redis instances, it does not turn a set of Redis instances into a CP system with strong consistency: acknowledged writes can still be lost during a failover, depending on the exact configuration of the Redis persistence.
+However with `WAIT` the probability of losign a write after a failure event is greatly reduced to certain hard to trigger failure modes.

 You could check the Sentinel or Redis Cluster documentation for more information about high availability and failover.
 The rest of this document mainly describe the basic characteristics of Redis basic replication.

 The following are some very important facts about Redis replication:

 * Redis uses asynchronous replication, with asynchronous slave-to-master acknowledges of the amount of data processed.
 * A master can have multiple slaves.
 * Slaves are able to accept connections from other slaves.
 Aside from connecting a number of slaves to the same master, slaves can also be connected to other slaves in a cascading-like structure.
 Since Redis 4.0, all the sub-slaves will receive exactly the same replication stream from the master.
 * Redis replication is non-blocking on the master side.
 This means that the master will continue to handle queries when one or more slaves perform the initial synchronization or a partial resynchronization.
 * Replication is also largely non-blocking on the slave side.
 While the slave is performing the initial synchronization, it can handle queries using the old version of the dataset, assuming you configured Redis to do so in redis.conf.
 Otherwise, you can configure Redis slaves to return an error to clients if the replication stream is down.
 However, after the initial sync, the old dataset must be deleted and the new one must be loaded.
 The slave will block incoming connections during this brief window (that can be as long as many seconds for very large datasets).
 Since Redis 4.0 it is possible to configure Redis so that the deletion of the old data set happens in a different thread, however loading the new initial dataset will still happen in the main thread and block the slave.

-* Replication can be used both for scalability, in order to have multiple slaves for read-only queries (for example, slow O(N) operations can be offloaded to slaves), or simply for data safety.
+* Replication can be used both for scalability, in order to have multiple slaves for read-only queries (for example, slow O(N) operations can be offloaded to slaves), or simply for improving data safety and high availability.

-* It is possible to use replication to avoid the cost of having the master write the full dataset to disk: a typical technique involves configuring your master `redis.conf` to avoid persisting to disk at all, then connect a slave configured to save from time to time, or with AOF enabled.
+* It is possible to use replication to avoid the cost of having the master writing the full dataset to disk: a typical technique involves configuring your master `redis.conf` to avoid persisting to disk at all, then connect a slave configured to save from time to time, or with AOF enabled.
 However this setup must be handled with care, since a restarting master will start with an empty dataset: if the slave tries to synchronized with it, the slave will be emptied as well.

 Safety of replication when master has persistence turned off
 ---